LarsEliasNielsen/ktor-twitch-bot/README.md

 Twitch bot for commands using Ktor websockets and HTTP client.

 The software is provided "as is", without warranty of any kind.
-Please use with great care,
+Please use with great care.

 ---